-She has been a Registered Nurse for 27 years and considers teaching future nurses to be an absolute pleasure and a privilege.
+She has been a Registered Nurse for over 30 years and considers teaching future nurses to be an absolute pleasure and a privilege.
 While her passion is in community/public health nursing, underserved populations, and health promotion, she has been a versatile educator, teaching medical-surgical nursing lecture and clinical, introduction to nursing, transcultural nursing, and population health nursing lecture and clinical, as well as health assessment lab, science and technology lab, and data analysis lecture.

 - Loyola University Chicago, Chicago, USA

 - Doctor of Nursing Practice, Major in Nursing-Infection Prevention

 - Masters of Science in Nursing, Major in Nursing-Community/Public Health Focus